 - Full Year

-At the end of the course, a student should be able to :
+At the end of the module, a student should be able to :

 - Actively analyse reported decisions of the Chancery Division, especially those on the law of Trusts.